open-eid/cdoc2-capsule-server/admin-guide.md

 The configuration file `application.properties` must contain the following configuration parameters:

 ```
+#Enable when running on Java21 to improve througput by ~20%
+#spring.threads.virtual.enabled=true

 # The format used for the keystore.
 It could be set to JKS in case it is a JKS file
 server.ssl.key-store-type=PKCS12